-Majors: Computer Science and Math
+Majors: Computer Science, Math

-Favorite Ice Cream Flavor: Anything but Superman
+Favorite Ice Cream Flavor: Mint Chocolate Chip

-In 10 words or less, why should someone want to be a part of this department?
+In 10 words or less, why should a student want to be involved in this department?

 What are your career aspirations/next steps after K?